johnthehow/posdist/README.md

 Corpora used in the paper can be downloaded from <https://wortschatz.uni-leipzig.de/en/download/>.
 Some neccessay steps are required before runing the pre-processing script:

 1. Extract plain-text corpora (`<language>_news_<year>_1M-sentences.txt`) from compressed archives (`<language>_news_<year>_1M.tar.gz`).
-2. Put extracted text files under same directory for further reference.
+2. Put extracted text files under a same directory for further reference.

 To get a corpus covering all years of collection, simply concatenate all extracted texts.